Panoptikum-social/panod.io/pages/home_en.md

 We had started with an elaborate project plan — originally designed for an application for project support.
 This plan is available for you at [Plan/EN](/plan_en), if you are interested in the details.

-Should video be more your thing instead of reading a long piece of text, check out how we playfully present Panod.io in the video below.
+Should video be more your thing instead of reading a long piece of text, check out how we playfully present Panodio in the video below.
 The video is in German, so if you'd prefer to watch it with English subtitles, they are available on our [Youtube Version](https://www.youtube.com/embed/6qM2ztyehzc?cc_lang_pref=en&cc_load_policy=1&hl=en).